cslant/telegram-git-notifier-app/README.md

 ### Add chat ids you want to receive notifications to the .env file

+You can add multiple chat ids to the `.env` file.

+**These chat ids will be the chat ids of your groups, channels, or users.**

+Also, you can add **the chat id of this bot** to receive incoming notifications for itself.

 ```shell
 TELEGRAM_NOTIFY_CHAT_IDS="-978339113,-1001933979183"
 ```

+> **Note:** Please use comma to separate chat ids.

+---

 Now your configuration is complete.
-And it will be like this:
+And the `.env` file will be like this:

 ```shell
 APP_NAME='Telegram Github Notify Bot'